ivorscott/saas-core/README.md

 - All state transitions will be stored by NATS Streaming in streams of messages.
 These state transitions become the authoritative state used to make decisions.
 - NATS Streaming is a durable state store as well as a transport mechanism.

-#### Components
+#### Message Handlers

+- Message Handlers are not microservices.
-- Components don't have their own database.
+- Message Handlers don't have their own dedicated database.
-- Components derive authoritative state from a message store using projections.
+- Message Handlers derive authoritative state from a message store using projections.
-- Components are small and focused doing one thing well.
+- Message Handlers are small and focused doing one thing well.

 #### Aggregators